baryhuang/ai-meeting-notes-agent/README.md

 ## Why I Built This

-- **I kept losing decisions.** My co-founder and I would agree on something in a call.
-A week later, neither of us remembered the details.
-Nobody wrote it down.
+- **Verbal decisions have no system of record.** Every founding team agrees on things in calls.
+A week later, nobody remembers the details.
+That's how teams end up misaligned.
-- **Customer insights vanished.** We'd do 8 discovery calls in a week.
-By Friday, I couldn't remember which customer said what about onboarding vs. pricing.
+- **Customer insights vanish.** You do 8 discovery calls in a week.
+By Friday, you can't remember which customer said what about onboarding vs. pricing.
+You end up building the wrong thing.
 - **Voice memos were a dead end.** iPhone Voice Memos is the best recorder ever made — one tap from the lock screen.
 But I had hundreds of recordings I'd never listen to again.
 - **Recording apps solve the wrong problem.** Granola, Otter, Fireflies — they want you to download their app, and your recordings live on their servers.
 I'm a CTO.
 I don't buy SaaS tools when I can build them.
 - **What was missing was the bridge.** Transcription that feeds into an AI agent with memory of every conversation my team has had.